Kokshetau: Ethnic and national composition

+Kokshetau is an ethnically and culturally diverse city.
+It has changed its demographics, nowadays having more ethnic Kazakhs in a city that formerly had a Slavic majority.
+It is the only regional center in Northern Kazakhstan where Kazakhs make up the majority.

-As of January 2022, the population of Kokshetau is 150,649, and the extended urbanized area has 165,153 inhabitants.
+As of January 2024, the population of Kokshetau is 176,849, and the extended urbanized area has 193,492 inhabitants.

 Historically, Kokshetau was ethnically diverse.
 As of the 2020 Census, ethnic Kazakhs made up (~58%) of the city population, representing an increase from 36% in 1999.
-The ethnic makeup of the city's population as of year 2020 was:

-In 1989, Kokshetau had a population of 136,757.
-The ethnic mix was about 18.5% Kazakh, 54.5% Russian and 27.0% other ethnic groups.

-Kazakh and Russian are both the main spoken languages.